drwadu/simcjt/README.md

 # Condorcet Jury Theorem Simulations
-This repository contains data and code reproduce experiments from the *To Lead or to be Led: A Generalized Condorcet Jury Theorem under Dependence* paper.
+This repository contains data and code to reproduce experiments from the *To Lead or to be Led: A Generalized Condorcet Jury Theorem under Dependence* paper.

 - The binary used for experiments can be bound [here](https://github.com/drwadu/simcjt/blob/master/experiments/bin/simcjt);
 - results can be found [here](https://github.com/drwadu/simcjt/tree/master/experiments/csvs); and